QFinanceDeFi/qfinance-core/README.md

 ### Trustless, decentralized investment pools on Ethereum

-_Available live on the Kovan Ethereum testnet.
-Use https://qfihub.com to get started or to read more about how it works._
+Factory contract live on Ethereum mainnet: 0xA1EDD4e98e353cAD59ab080Ca25E1b856BC5E30b

+_Use https://qfihub.com to get started or to read more about how it works._

 ## Getting Started (Local)